Physics-Enjoyer/Physics-Enjoyer.github.io/README.md

 TODO: add this :::
 A very good knowledge of calculus in one and multiple variables is needed, as well as linear algebra: basis, vectors, change of basis, diagonalization, eigenvectors and eigenvalues.
 This is the basic which is needed to understand basic physics concepts of classical mechanics and ED; further mathematical methods will be taught during the courses and will be needed to (try to) understand qm and approach qft in eventual major studies and differential equations
 -->

----
-## Research
+## Blog

-Nothing to see here
+If you're interested in my incoherent ramblings then by all means head on over to my [blog](https://Physics-Enjoyer.github.io/blog).